Karl Wienand: Scandals and aftermath

-Wienand was ensnared in a series of political scandals, and has been convicted multiple times.
+Wienand was ensnared in a series of political scandals, and was convicted multiple times.

 Paninternational

-In the Paninternational Flight 112 disaster on 6 September 1971, 22 people died on during an emergency landing on the autobahn outside Hamburg.
-Wienand, in return for roughly 162,500 Deutsche Marken, had allegedly shielded the airline from the inspection of the Federal Aviation Office.
-A parliamentary inquiry on the issue but could not reach any firm conclusions due to partisanship.
+In the Paninternational Flight 112 disaster on 6 September 1971, 22 people died during an emergency landing on the Autobahn outside Hamburg.
+Wienand, in return for roughly 162,500 Deutsche Marks (DM), had allegedly shielded the airline from the inspection of the Federal Aviation Office.
+A parliamentary inquiry on the issue was opened but could not reach any firm conclusions due to partisanship.

 Vote of no confidence

-In a vote of no confidence against Chancellor Willy Brandt in 1972, Wienand supposedly paid the CDU representative Julius Steiner 50,000 DM to abstain, the "Steiner-Wienand affair".
+In a vote of no confidence against Chancellor Willy Brandt in 1972, Wienand supposedly paid the CDU representative Julius Steiner 50,000 DM to abstain, a scandal which became known as the "Steiner-Wienand affair".
 As much was admitted in a 1973 press conference following Steiner's second resignation from the Bundestag.
 Later it was revealed that Steiner had obtained 50,000 DM from the MfS; whether he had been paid twice is unclear.

 Tax evasion

 In 1973, Wienand was stripped of his immunity as a Bundestag member following tax evasion.
-In 1975 he is believed to have owed altogether 102,000 DM in taxes – not to mention taxes on the moneys from Paninternational.
+In 1975 he is believed to have owed altogether 102,000 DM in taxes – not to mention taxes on money received from Paninternational.

 Espionage

 In 1993, federal prosecutors at the Federal Prosecutor's Office encountered a description of a covert agent in Main Directorate for Reconnaissance (HVA) records that placed them on Wienand's trail.
 Starting in June 1959, the MfS had managed Wienand as a possible unofficial collaborator (Inoffizieller Mitarbeiter (IM) Vorlauf) code-named "Streit".
 In 1971, he was accepted as a penetrative unofficial collaborator (IM mit besonderen Aufgaben) and renamed in the records as "Kontaktperson".
 In 1988, he was reregistered as an intelligence source.
-The prosecutors alleged proof that from 1970 to 1989 he had secretly worked with the MfS' HVA.
-The Düsseldorf regional court (Oberlandesgericht Düsseldorf) deemed his punishable work to begin in 1976, as he previously had a protection for official speech; and sentenced him in 1996 on account of his espionage for the DDR to 2.5 years' time and financial penalties equivalent to the amount of funds Wienand had received from the MfS: 1 million DM.
+The prosecutors alleged that from 1970 to 1989 he had secretly worked with the MfS' HVA.
+The Düsseldorf regional court (Oberlandesgericht Düsseldorf) deemed his punishable work to begin in 1976, as he previously had a protection for official speech, and sentenced him in 1996 on account of his espionage for the DDR to two and a half years' time in prison and financial penalties equivalent to the amount of funds Wienand had received from the MfS: 1 million DM.
 According to the memoirs of the HVA head Markus Wolf, Wienand had been in contact with DDR foreign agents since the end of the 1960s.
 The Federal Court of Justice (BGH) rejected Wienand's cassatory appeal on 28 November 1997, which was the final court of appeals for the Düsseldorfer jurisdiction.
-Thereafter German president Roman Herzog commuted his sentence to 5 years' probation on account of Wienand's heart disease.
+Thereafter German president Roman Herzog commuted his sentence to five years' probation on account of Wienand's heart disease.

-Wienand denied the accusations unto his death.
+Wienand denied the accusations until his death.